RodZill4/material-maker/material_maker/doc/shader_nodes.rst

-They will typically depend on parameters, and those could either be used as parameters when calling global functions, or to form global function names (as shown in the screenshot below: the blend_type parameter is an enum whose value is the suffix of one of the blend functions defined in the Global Functions pane).
+They will typically depend on parameters, and those could either be used as parameters when calling global functions, or to form global function names (as shown in the screenshot below: the blend_type parameter is an enum whose value is the suffix of one of the blend functions defined in the Global Functions panel).

 Instance functions must also have a unique name, and the name implicit variable can be used to do this: whenever $name or $(name) is used, it will be replaced